microsoft/azure-spring-apps-training/10-blue-green-deployment/README.md

 Once the application is deployed, if you go to [https://spring-training.azureedge.net/](https://spring-training.azureedge.net/) you will still have the same data, as the new version of the microservice is now in a staging area and not in production yet.

-Navigate to the Azure Spring Cloud Instance in [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois) and click on "Deployments" (under Settings).
+Navigate to the Azure Spring Cloud instance in [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois) and click on "Deployments" (under Settings).
 You should now see the "green" deployment in the "Staging Deployment" column:

 ![Deployment Pane](media/02-deployment-pane.png)